nihal-bar/github-streak-widget/README.md

 Using Übersicht one can make widgets on macOS using React/CSS.
 I want to track on my own device how often I push, and want to create a habit of consistency.

-##### You will need Übersicht for this.
+### You will need Übersicht for this.
 Install it first, and write a index.jsx file to /Library/Application Support/Übersicht/widgets

-You can set the cron job to poll for pushes as often as you like, currently I've set mine to 15 minutes.
+You can setto poll for pushes as often as you like, currently I've set mine to 15 minutes.

 ``export const refreshFrequency = 15 * 60 * 1000;``